Critikid Logo

 • Adjustment mechanism (Epley & Gilovich): A 2022 preregistered replication of three Epley & Gilovich studies found that anchoring effects were robust, but found no evidence that need for cognition, cognitive load, and forewarning moderate anchoring: “In line with recent replication efforts, we found that anchoring effects were robust, but the findings on moderators of anchoring effects should be treated with caution.”
 Note: It is still in preprint.

-I haven’t found replications of the real-estate agents valuation study or the German judges & loaded dice sentencing study, nor direct replications of the Strack & Mussweiler experiments.
+I haven’t found replications of the real-estate agents' valuation study or the German judges & loaded dice sentencing study, nor direct replications of the Strack & Mussweiler experiments.
 If you know of any, please email me.

 Recommendation